oracle-livelabs/developer/23aifree-dev-env/build-a-test-env/build-a-test-env.md

     ![logs](./images/logs.png)

+## Task 7: Connect as ora23ai to the database

 ## Conclusion
 You successfully installed 23ai free in a container and you successfully connected to the database using VS Code and ran your first query.
 Congratulations!